Mailboat Records - 2008

 I've been a fan of Steely Dan and Donald Fagen's work for a long time so I'm not sure how Walter Becker's solo stuff eluded me for so long.
 I stumbled onto his 1994 release, 11 Tracks of Whack, a few years ago but somehow I didn't see this one until last week.
-Must remember to get my head out of my ass more often.

 Anyone who appreciates Steely Dan will no doubt enjoy listening to the individual contributions these two masterminds have made to the side stream of real music.
 In the 70s Becker and Fagen set themselves up for immediate success with the release their first album, Can't Buy A Thrill, which featured the hits Do It Again and Reelin' In The Years.

 They kept the ball rolling with 6 subsequent solo albums birthing hits along the way all the way up to Aja which featured the most hits on one album, the title track Aja, Black Cow, Deacon Blues, Peg and Josie.